-If left untreated, co-occurring disorders can become negative influences on a person’s recovery, lending to potential triggers for relapse.
+If left untreated, co-occurring disorder treatment can become negative influences on a person’s recovery, lending to potential triggers for relapse.
 Effective treatment engages modalities that address both substance use and mental health disorders, with methods including cognitive-behavioral therapy, dialectical behavioral therapy, and mindfulness and stress management practices.
 The Bluffs is poised to deliver you, or your loved one, this compassionate and in-depth care.

 If you or someone you care about might benefit from the dual diagnosis treatment program at The Bluffs, reach out to our addiction and mental health treatment center in Ohio today by calling 850-374-5331 or completing our online contact form.
 Our team is standing by to answer any questions about our dual diagnosis treatment in Ohio.